Basic Elements of the Rainwater Harvesting System

 ⦁ Draining and cleaning the tank – in this case, the drain (de-sludging) valve located at the bottom of the tank is necessary so that the sludge can be washed out of the tank.

 An interesting tank’s de-sludging method (and system) was designed and is currently offered by TankVac.
 It takes advantage of natural overflows happening in rainwater tanks.
 Typical overflow systems evacuate the upper layers of the water from the tank (which means, the freshest, richly oxygenated water).
 In contrast, the TankVAc-based overflow system siphons the bottom layers of the water with accumulated sediments.

 TankVac and its Key Elements:

-⦁ Siphoning Effect: “Purging” pipes with series of small holes along are located at the bottom of the tank.
+⦁ Siphoning Effect: “Purging” pipes with a series of small holes are located at the bottom of the tank.
 All holes face the dirtiest layers of rainwater stored in the tank.
-Note that the traditional Overflow Systems does not create the siphon effect because they evacuate the surface water out of the tank.
-It’s part of the design preventing tank’s self- emptying process.
+Note that the traditional Overflow Systems do not create the siphoning effect because they evacuate the surface water out of the tank.
+It’s part of the design preventing the tank’s self- emptying process.

 Well, that’s the idea behind the “trick” to understand the operation of the TankVac (note that it does not need any power).
 But as we can expect:” the devil is in the details”

 Note: For that to work, the rainwater tank must be equipped with an Air Vent.
 The air cannot be fed back to the tank by the overflow system, it needs its own, independent path!

 The concept and scheme of the TankVac operation.
 Source: TankVac (Australia)